 The dewy-looking makeup trend is one of the best things ever to happen to people with oily skin.
 Thanks to brands like Glossier and Milk, it’s not just acceptable but downright fashionable to have a face that’s not exactly dry.

-To find out which brands makes the absolute best foundation for oily skin, I tested out a ton of them, analyzing the breadth of their shade range, durability, and ability to stay matte.
-Here are the best ones, from drugstore to luxury.
+To find out which brands make the absolute best foundation for oily skin, we tested out a ton of them, analyzing them for breadth of shade, durability, and ability to stay matte — even under masks.
+Here are the best ones from drugstore to luxury.

 This one is good if you’re trying to hide the appearance of pores.
 I feel kind of silly recommending a foundation as a primer before applying another foundation, but that’s what I think this one’s best for.
 It comes in 40 shades, and many of those are darker shades which are new to the range.